onap/policy-parent/docs/api/api.rst

 of creating such type of policies.
 In the payload body of each policy to create, policy type name and version should be indicated and the specified policy type should be valid and existing in policy database.

-In Dublin release, to ease policy creation, we preload several widely used policy types in policy database.
+In El Alto release, to ease policy creation, we preload several widely used policy types in policy database.
 Below is a table summarizing preloaded policy types.

 .. csv-table::